Real Estate in Scotland

 When we asked expats what advice they would give a foreigner before buying a property in Scotland, they said...

 "Yes, foreigners are allowed to own property in Scotland.
 Non-UK citizens are able to purchase property in Scotland, however, they may need to obtain permission from the UK government before doing so.
 Additionally, they may need to obtain a visa if they plan to stay in Scotland for more than three months.
-Furthermore, they may need to pay taxes on the property, such as Stamp Duty Land Tax and Land and Buildings Transaction Tax," explained one expat in Scotland.
+Furthermore, they may need to pay taxes on the property, such as Stamp Duty Land Tax and Land and Buildings Transaction Tax," explained one person living in Scotland.

 What appliances are typically included in a rental?